-- a.
-Receiving Water and Beneficial Uses.
-Refer to III.C.1. above for a complete description of the receiving water and beneficial uses. - b.
+Refer to III.C.1. above for a complete description of the receiving water and beneficial uses.

+b.
 Effluent and Ambient Background Data.
-The reasonable potential analysis (RPA), as described in section IV.C.3 of this Fact Sheet, was based on data from 01 January 2020 through 31 December 2023, which includes effluent and ambient background data submitted in SMRs and the ROWD. - c.
-Assimilative Capacity/Mixing Zone i.
+The reasonable potential analysis (RPA), as described in section IV.C.3 of this Fact Sheet, was based on data from January 2020 through August 2023, which includes effluent and ambient background data submitted in SMRs, the ROWD, annual progress reports.
+Additional data outside of this range was also analyzed where there was inadequate data to perform an analysis.
+Participation in the Delta Regional Monitoring Program limits the ambient receiving water data collection requirements of the discharger.
+One ambient hardness sample was collected by the discharger in August 2023.
+Ambient hardness data from the previous permit term was used to supplement the latest data point.

+c.
+Assimilative Capacity/Mixing Zone

+i.
 The CWA directs the states to adopt water quality standards to protect the quality of its waters.
 U.S. EPA's current water quality standards regulation authorizes states to adopt general policies, such as mixing zones, to implement state water quality standards (40 CFR sections 122.44 and 122.45).
 The U.S. EPA allows states to have broad flexibility in designing its mixing zone policies.
 Primary policy and guidance on determining mixing zone and dilution credits is provided by the SIP and the Basin Plan.
 If no procedure applies in the SIP or the Basin Plan, then the Central Valley Water Board may use the U.S. EPA Technical Support Document for Water Quality-Based Toxics Control (EPA/505/2-90-001) (TSD).